CORS Protocol Support

 Methods

-Specifies any combination of the following methods: DELETE, GET, PATCH, POST, and PUT that are allowed when accessing the resource from an external domain.
+Specifies any combination of the following methods: DELETE, GET, PATCH, POST, and PUT that are allowed when a web page accesses your property.
+Requests that use other methods are rejected.

 N/A